tcakmak0/CS412-ML-Project/README.md

 ### 5) Regression Models

 A number of regression models were tested to develop a regression model that could predict the like counts of an Instagram post based on its post-level information combined with profile-level information of the user.
-The related code and further details for this step can be found in [this](./regression_randomforest.ipynb) and [this]()notebook.
+The related code and further details for this step can be found in [this](./regression_randomforest.ipynb) and [this](./regression_xgboost_output.ipynb) notebook.

 After the data was extracted and prepared for the regression model training, a Random Forest Regression model was trained.
 Different values for the above parameters were tested for the model training, and the most successful one was determined to be the above combination of parameters for the training dataset.
 For the evaluation of the model, RMSE (root mean squared error) and R² (R-squared) values were used.
 Accordingly, the better-performing model was determined based on the presence of a low RMSE with a high R² value.
 RMSE quantifies how well the Random Forest model is predicting continuous target values.
 A lower RMSE indicates a better fit to the data.
 R² indicates how well the regression model explains the variance in the target.
 It ranges between 0 and 1, 1 indicating a perfect fit.
 Higher R² values indicate a better model.